richardpickett/crypto-testing/README.md

 ## Exercise

+_Note, you can do this as a solo exercise by opening two terminals to simulate two people.
+No need to do the `git commit` commands in this case._

 ### 1. Setup your name in the environment

 This will allow you to copy/paste all the below commands without having to edit them and put your name in: